tall-josh/highlighter-docs/content/docs/concepts/assessment-process.md

     3. the blood test is analyzed by a specialist who determines that the patient has an iron deficiency

 This 3 step process is an assessment process carried out by Eastern Medical Clinic to discover what is wrong with their patients.

+## Assessments

+Assessments are the individual tasks that an agent carries out when progressing through an Assessment Process.
+These tasks could take the form of:
+ * Detection or segmentation which localises objects in sensor data
+ * Determining attributes through classifications (or numeric quantities) associated with those localisations.
+They may take boolean, enum, or numeric values.
+ * Embeddings which are numeric vectors representing the semantic information of an object.
+ * Identifying unique entities across multiple views across time and space of the same object.
+ * Tracks are sets of localised detections in adjacent frames of a video or sections of text, such that each detection in the track captures the same entity.

+See [Capabilities](../capabilities/) for more information and examples of the types of tasks agents complete.

+Each of these assessments are claims about the world, and claims from different agents (human or machines or both) can be in conflict with each other.